monireamini/zebracat-coding-challenge/README.md

   are sometimes inaccessible.
 - A better approach would be to implement custom controls outside the composition box.
 However, as a quick fix, we have added two different modes.
 - Two modes are provided: preview and edit.
-In edit mode, controls are hidden to prevent access issues.
 - In edit mode, controls are hidden because the user cannot click on them.
 - Switching to preview mode automatically plays the video and hides all virtual elements to show the final result of the composition with animation and the ability to play, pause, and seek the video.